 - Added inflammation

-Chronic elevated levels of Insulin also trigger increased cell and tissue growth.
-Not only does this contribute to more weight gain, but it also poses an increased risk of Cancer.
+Chronically elevated levels of Insulin also trigger increased cell and tissue growth.
+Not only does this contribute to more weight gain, but it also poses an increased risk of cancer.

 How Is Insulin Resistance Treated?